Online EdD in Teaching and Adult Learning Degree

 • Technical programs

-The quality of one’s education is important, so before choosing a doctorate in teaching program, you should carefully consider the quality and reputation of the university.
-GCU is proud to have institutional accreditation by the Higher Learning Commission (HLC).
-GCU strives to graduate practice-ready professionals who are prepared to make a positive impact on their communities.
+The quality of one’s education is important, so before choosing a doctorate in adult education program, you should carefully consider the quality and reputation of the university.
+GCU is proud to have institutional accreditation by the Higher Learning Commission since 1968.
+We strive to graduate practice-ready professionals who are prepared to make a positive impact on their communities.

 An EdD degree is a type of terminal degree.
-Although each university establishes its own graduation requirements, it is customary for doctoral learners to be required to complete a dissertation in order to earn their degree.
+Although each university establishes its own graduation requirements, it is customary for doctoral learners to complete a dissertation to earn their degree.

-At GCU, doctorate in teaching students will complete a dissertation project that consists of original research in the field, followed by a dissertation defense.
-You will have on-campus residencies, which provide opportunities to receive in-depth guidance on the development of your dissertation.
-Furthermore, the College of Doctoral Studies integrates the dissertation process directly into the coursework, which means you can get started on your work right away.
+At GCU, EdD in adult education students will complete a dissertation project that consists of original research in the field, followed by a dissertation defense.
+You will have in-person residencies, which provide opportunities to receive in-depth guidance on the development of your dissertation.
+Furthermore, the College of Doctoral Studies integrates the dissertation process directly into the coursework, which means you can get started on preparing your research right away.

-An adult learning degree is best suited for someone who wishes to work in the education field.
-With a doctorate in teaching adult learners, you might pursue potential positions at a university or college.
-Other options include teaching at trade schools or professional schools.
-Some graduates might go on to pursue positions at technical training programs, or they may work on training and development programs for corporations.3 You may also choose to stay in K-12 education and use your skills to position yourself for possible leadership opportunities.
+An adult learning degree may be best suited for someone who wishes to work in the education field.
+With competencies in teaching adult learners, you might pursue potential positions at a university or a two-year community college.6 Other options may include teaching at state or private professional schools.6 Some graduates might go on to pursue positions at technical training programs or they may work on training and development programs for corporations.4 You may alternatively choose to stay in K-12 education and use your graduate education to position yourself for possible leadership opportunities after checking your state department of education for licensure requirements.

-As GCU, we understand that many of you choose to continue working while studying for your doctorate.
-Therefore, the EdD degree is available through convenient online courses or a hybrid option, which combines online and in-person evening classes.
-You will also attend in-person residencies during your doctorate in adult learning degree program, offering you the opportunity to network and connect with your peers and instructors.
+At GCU, we understand that many of you choose to continue working while advancing toward your doctorate.
+Therefore, the EdD degree is available through convenient online1 courses or a hybrid option, which combines online and in-person evening classes.
+You will also attend in-person residencies, offering you the opportunity to build your professional network by connecting with your peers and instructors.

 Time to Completion and Dissertation Process